 Please wipe all pots and pans with paper towel and dispose in trash receptacle.

 Place cooking oil in sealed container and dispose of in trash receptacle.

-If you do notice your drain lines are draining slowly please call us.
+If you do notice your drain lines are draining slowly, please call us.
 We would like to remind all businesses with grease traps to have them pumped regularly.
 The Town’s ordinance requires all traps to be pumped out at least quarterly.
-It also requires that the user shall maintain a written record of trap maintenance for three (3) years.
+It also requires that the user maintains a written record of trap maintenance for three years.
 All such records will be available for inspection by the Town at all times.
 Your records may also be faxed to 704-455-4761.